 Onboarding new sales representatives can be costly, especially when training is performed in instructor-led classroom settings.
 The productivity loss from pulling sales managers away from sales activities to perform training must be considered in addition to the tangible costs of travel, lodging, and logistics.

 Video helps organizations decrease these costs by giving employees access to an anytime, anywhere training resource.
-Training can be performed remotely, enabling companies to decrease the amount of resources devoted to in-person training.
-By substituting video for in-class training and smaller events, Microsoft was able to reduce the costs for classroom training from approximately $320 per hour per participant to just $17 per person.
+Training can be performed remotely, enabling companies to decrease the number of resources devoted to in-person training.
+By substituting video-based learning for in-class training and smaller events, Microsoft was able to reduce the costs for classroom training from approximately $320 per hour per participant to just $17 per person.

 At the same time, video analytics can provide valuable insight into prospect activity, including: